borgbackup/borg/docs/quickstart.rst

 or the operating system.
 If you only back up your own files, you neither need nor want to use root.

-Avoid to create a mixup of users and permissions in your repository (or cache).
+Mixup of users and permissions in your repository (or cache) is unwanted.

-This can easily happen if you run borg using different user accounts (e.g. your non-privileged user and root) while accessing the same repo.
+It will easily happen if you run borg using different user accounts (e.g. your non-privileged user and root) while accessing the same repo.

 Of course, a non-root user will have no permission to work with the files